JeremyLG/open-data-stack/README.md

 # Intro

-This repository is made to deploy open source tools easily to have a modern serverless data stack.
+This repository is made to deploy open source tools easily to have a modern data stack.

 There is no real need for Airflow, because dbt is meant to be deployed in serverless mode with this repository (Cloud Workflows + Cloud Scheduler).
 This is an opinionated choice, because I dislike the current use data teams make of Airflow.
 But later on I will still add support for it.

 It only supports GCP for now.

+As Airbyte and Lightdash needs multiple containers to run, they can't be deployed in serverless.
+Thus they are deployed as Compute Engine VM.

 Planning to later add support for: